 Well, today, the machine seemed to be stuck again, but this time, it wasn’t on the spin cycle… At this point, I was strongly regretting not sorting out a warranty when I had the chance.
 This website is so helpful if you are looking for home warranty choices.
 Unfortunately, it was stuck on the soaking wet, half soapy part of the cycle.
 I tried to move the nob manually, but I wasn’t sure if it was working… I called the realtor that we rent from (benefits of renting a furnished unit, no home owners maintenance to deal with), and she said they would ‘take care’ of it… which to me, means like, yeah, you’ll take care of it and maybe in two weeks it will be fixed, right?
-I really needed clean cloth diapers, so I decided to hand wash the gigantic load and hang it out of dry.
+I really needed clean cloth diapers, so I decided to hand wash the gigantic load and put it in the dryer.
 This got me thinking about the fact that I never really liked this washing machine in the first place, and I was tempted to start looking on somewhere like ProductExpert.in for a new one, but I thought I wouldn’t quite give up on the old thing just yet.
 Plus, replacing the washing machine would be incredibly expensive alongside the other curveballs life throws at you, including having a baby!
 Setting up an emergency fund would’ve been a good idea to replace the washing machine and lessen certain curveballs.
 You can click here for some more finance tips on preparing for life’s attempts at running you down financially, like your washing machine giving in!